 The peachy filling is made from peaches, egg, flour, and sugar.
 The egg and flour create a thick creamy sauce to envelope the diced peaches inside.
 I adore the peach filling, but the crust and crumble might just be the stars of the show.
 They’re both made from the same dough, which makes things easy and convenient.
 I try to dirty as little bowls as possible when I can.
 I know you feel me there!

 The crust/crumble = made from 5 simple ingredients.
 Probably things you have in your kitchen right now.
 Oats, flour, brown sugar, cinnamon, and butter.
-You’re going to cut the cold butter into the other ingredients.
+We use melted butter in blueberry pie bars, but here you want cold butter because you are going to cut the cold butter into the other ingredients.
 I recommend using a pastry cutter.
 It makes things so much easier.
 Cut the cold butter in until the mixture is crumbly.
 Reserve 3/4 cup of the oat mixture for the topping, to which you’ll add pecans.
 Nuts are optional, so you can definitely leave them out!
 The rest of the oat mixture will be pressed into your pan for the crust.

 This is what the coarse crumbs of the oat mixture will look like: